MrBhatt/myRetail/README.md

 myRetail is a RESTful service and can be accessed using any REST client (ex: POSTMAN)

+Note: except the health check endpoint, all other endpoints require basic authentication (Authorization header).
+Use the following credentials to access the service: user: `admin` and password: `password`

 ### Available endpoints
 *  health check (is the service up?)
 ```